cakhandi95/slider_button_flutter/README.md

-A customizable slide button component with various properties.
+A customizable slider button widget for triggering events in your Flutter app, perfect for authentication, form submission, and more.

 ## Features